 Six indicators are included to capture the Clean Elections subattribute based on inhouse coding and/or expert surveys from V-Dem and LIED.
 All of the selected indicators tap into the quality of elections.
 One of the V-Dem indicators and the LIED indicator reflect the presence of free elections more generally, whereas the other V-Dem indicators capture more specific aspects of this feature, focusing on EMB autonomy and capacity, government intimidation and other irregularities.
 The election-specific V-Dem indicators have been revised to fit the country-year format of the GSoD data set and all indicators have been set to 0 (based on the electoral regime indicator from V-Dem) if elections were not on track due to coups, conflict and so on.
 As noted above, indicators from the EIP are not used as it is only available for very recent years.
-The CIRI electoral self-determination indicator is not used because this database is no longer updated.
 For the same reasons, indicators from Judith Kelley's (2012) Quality of Elections Data, Bishop and Hoeffler's (2016) Free and Fair Elections Database, and the BMR political regime indicator (Boix, Miller and Rosato 2014) were not used to measure this or other subattributes.
 Data from Freedom House was also excluded because the disaggregated scores provided by this organization only go back a few years, and the Freedom House data has faced allegations of bias (Bollen and Paxton 2000; Giannone 2010; Steiner 2016) and other methodological problems (see Munck 2009: Ch.
 2).